shubhamnjain23/Springboard/README.md

 # Springboard
-This repository consists of all the mini or case based projects completed throughout the springboard curriculum.
+This repository consists of all the mini/case based projects completed throughout the springboard curriculum.